jnozzi/cocoadev.com/markdown/HowToNestDocumentsInsideOtherDocuments.md

 See the "Application Description" section at the bottom of this post for details on what I'm trying to do.

-So far the General/MyDocument class in my app uses two classes for managing the song library.
+So far the MyDocument class in my app uses two classes for managing the song library.

-General/CPSongLibrary - Class for holding the contents of the song library and groups (similar to iTunes 'Playlists') of songs.
+CPSongLibrary - Class for holding the contents of the song library and groups (similar to iTunes 'Playlists') of songs.
-General/CPSongContainer - Class for holding information about the song itself and links to files (.pdf, .doc, .txt, etc...) for the song
+CPSongContainer - Class for holding information about the song itself and links to files (.pdf, .doc, .txt, etc...) for the song

 So far so good, I've got methods working for adding songs, getting the song count, etc, but now that I'm starting to work on the groups I'm running into an unexpected bump as it relates to another feature I want the app to have.

-Normally I would think to just use an instance of General/NSMutableArray for each group, and let each group retain a reference to a General/CPSongContainer object.
+Normally I would think to just use an instance of NSMutableArray for each group, and let each group retain a reference to a CPSongContainer object.
 The problem is this:
 I would like to have the abilty for documents in my application to "link" to other documents of the same type and display the linked data as if it were its own.
 I don't want to import the data since I would like changes in any of the "child documents" to be reflected when the parent document is opened.
 How can I have a group list in one document accurately "point" to a song object in a different document?
 Wouldn't it be archived as its own document data when the parent document is saved?
 Is there any way I can create some kind of intermediate class to use as a bridge between documents?
 Has anyone ever tried this (successfully or otherwise?)

 I'm sure this is a little hard to understand and I hope its clear what I'm trying to do.
 It would be almost like taking iTunes and making it a document based app, where any one document had the ability to display the contents of any number of other document's libraries (including playlists) as if it were part of its own library, and use songs from an external (linked) library in its own playlists.